SIPA-text-analysis-F24/syllabus/README.md

     - Getting the most out of this class
     - Final projects

-*Important: Please complete this [class survey](https://docs.google.com/forms/d/1mzVC821XtZy5I9UkuehdhOaadFm31Y06GrS5vgV64o8/edit)*
+*Important: Please complete this [class survey](https://forms.gle/uxAzvJrdtp1ap7qJ9)*

 **Week 2 (9/11): Introduction to Git and Github + Python Basics**

 This week, we will learn how to use Github, which is an industry-standard tool for collaborative and individual projects.
 GitHub is a web-based platform for storing and sharing project files online.
-You will use GitHub throughout the semester to share your homework assignments.
 Having a GitHub page with evidence of your programming work can serve as a data science portfolio when applying for jobs.
+For this reason, your final projects will live on Github.

 We will also dive into Python basics!
 We will cover foundational concepts for data science in Python and become familiar with [Google Colab](https://colab.research.google.com/?utm_source=scs-index#scrollTo=qL_eyskFWx18), which will be our primary way of interacting with Python.